miklevin/MikeLev.in/_posts/2025-03-04-sudo-nixos-rebuild-switch-upgrade.md

 So this article ended up being a general overview of Nix and NixOS.
-I only really intended for it to be a reminder to myself about the `--upgrade` switch after the word `switch`, which is not a switch but rather a subcommand, haha!
+I only really intended for it to be a reminder to myself about the `--upgrade` switch after the word `switch`, which is not a switch but rather a subcommand, ahaha!

 ### Command Inconsistencies